getodk/docs/odk1-src/aggregate-vm.rst

 .. admonition:: Notes

   - In order to have external servers, you have to make your VM publicly accessible on the Internet with a static IP or fully-qualified domain name.
-Doing this requires a fair amount of technical skill and we instead recommend you install ODK Aggregate on App Engine.
-Alternatively, export your data using ODK Briefcase.
+Doing this requires a fair amount of technical skill and we instead recommend you install Aggregate on App Engine.
+Alternatively, export your data using Briefcase.

   - When all fails, shutdown the VM, reboot the host computer, and restart the VM.